In this Article

 What Foods to Avoid After Miscarriage?

 There are some foods that are very unhealthy and can cause harm if consumed excessively, post miscarriage.
-Below is a compilation of what not to eat after a miscarriage.
+Below is a compilation of what not to eat in large amounts after a miscarriage.

 1. Junk and Fast Foods